MagWeb IS THE WORLD’S LARGEST MAGNETIC MATERIAL DATABASE NOW!

 Below the knee, there are too many unmagnetized domains, so the permeability spikes sharply and reaches a peak.
 But as more domains are magnetized, the material resists more flux, so permeability starts reducing rapidly from the peak.
 As the material saturates, there will be too few unmagnetized domains.
 So more and more H effort is required to get even slightly higher flux density B. Thus magnetic materials are doubly nonlinear – nonlinear saturation in B-H curve, nonlinear peak permeability in Mu-H curve.

 Computers store the curves as a set of digital points.
-Digitizing doubly nonlinear magnetization curves by too few points can miss the peak permeability or result in abrupt changes in the slope.
-To prevent these problems, BHmag uses a large number of carefully selected data points to digitally store these curves faithfully.
+Digitizing nonlinear magnetization curves by too few points can result in too coarse data; too many points can result in noise, characterized by oscillations in B'(H) slope.
+To prevent these problems, MagWeb uses a reasonable number of equispaced points to digitize B(H) curve.

-BHmag is a premier database of ~ 300 B-H curves of various Magnetic Materials.
+MagWeb is world’s largest database of various softmagnetic materials, containing more than 1000 B-H curves.
 Each digital B-H Curve is an excel spreadsheet that contains precise Magnetization Curves as well as the Permeability Curves.
 It contains the large number of digital (H, B, mur) data points to represent the B-H curve.
 In addition, it contains hard to find metrics such as Saturation Flux Density Bsat and electrical resistivity.

-Such unique database containing B-H curves, data and metrics will greatly aid computerized design of electrical equipment such as MRI, HEV, wind generators, efficient motors, transformers, inductors etc.
+Such unique database containing B-H curves, permeability curve, digital data etc will greatly aid computerized design of electrical machines such as MRI, HEV, Wind Generators, Electric Motors, Transformers, Inductors etc.

 Share your B-H Curves